twonkista/twonkista/README.md

 ## Pior to quitting:
 - 🔭 I worked on: Full stack web apps, web scrapers, machine learning, and discord bots
-- 🧑‍💻 I interned at Siemens as a SWE during summer 2024
+- 🧑‍💻 I interned at Siemens as a Test Automation Intern during summer 2024

 ## What I'm doing now
-- 🌱 I’m currently learning: EE, analog, hardware, iot and circuit design (hint of machine learning)
+- 🌱 I’m focusing on: EE, analog, hardware, RF, quantum computing, iot and circuit design (hint of machine learning)
-- 🔬 Incoming Research Assistant at an IoT device lab this summer at UIC
+- 🔬 Incoming Research Assistant at an theoretical quantum computing lab UIC

 ## Misc
 - 👯 I’m looking to collaborate with: your mother